-The most effective meeting strategies and virtual meetings involve planning and preparing ahead of time.
-Without effective virtual presentation skills, the ability to reach your intended audience becomes increasingly tedious, even if you are presenting factual and authentic information.
-Whether you are hosting a meeting or planning a presentation, using a few virtual presentation tips can go a long way when sharing a message and making an impact.
+The most effective meeting strategies and virtual meetings involve preparing and organizing a meeting ahead of time.
+Without virtual presentation skills, the ability to reach your intended audience becomes increasingly tedious, even if you are presenting factual and authentic information.
+Whether you are hosting a meeting or preparing a presentation, using a few effective virtual presentation tips can go a long way when sharing a message and making an impact.

 Creating Your Virtual Presentation